Ontario Academic Credit: 1960s–1980s: Early proposals for reform and introduction of the Ontario Academic Credit system

+1995: Final phase-out and elimination

 Another Royal Commission on Learning, set up in 1995 by the 35th Legislative Assembly of Ontario provincial government, had recommended the elimination of OAC.
 The incoming 36th Legislative Assembly of Ontario provincial government acted upon the recommendations of the commission in 1998, but students still in the five-year system would continue in the OAC system until they graduated.
 The motivation for phasing out OAC was largely thought of as a cost-saving measure by the Progressive Conservatives that would bring Ontario into line with the rest of the provinces.
 The reforms led to a new, standardized curriculum documented in Ontario Secondary Schools, Grades 9 to 12: Program and Diploma Requirements (OSS).
 The OAC year was replaced with an extra ten days of schooling in each lower grade, and the material was integrated into the earlier years of education.
 The last graduating class of OAC was in 2003.